 Place cookies on a baking tray lined with baking paper.
 Bake for about 10 minutes in 175 C (350 F) oven.

-Let cookies cook for 2-3 minutes then coat them with sugar mixture (powdered sugar will adhere better if cookies are still warm).
+Let cookies cool for 2-3 minutes then coat them with sugar mixture (powdered sugar will adhere better if cookies are still warm).
 Store cookies in an airtight container.

 *I recommend using powdered sugar with vanilla flavor.